JustCarmen/webtrees-fancy-research-links/README.md

 Translations
 ------------
 You can help to translate this module.
 The language files are on [POEditor][6] where you can update them.
-Or use a local editor, like poeditor or notepad++ to make the translations and send them back to me.
+Or use a local editor, like Poedit or Notepad++ to make the translations and send them back to me.
 You can do this via a pull request or via [email][7].
 Updated translations will be included in the next version of this module.

 Installation & upgrading
 ------------------------